Unbehaved

 Are you stuck in a “should” career — one that looks good on paper but leaves you unfulfilled?
 Or maybe you’ve even settled for work that makes you miserable but feel like it’s too late to change?

-In this episode of Better Than This, Meghan French Dunbar shares stories and insights on how to build a career you actually love.
+In this episode of Better Than This (now Unbehaved), Meghan French Dunbar shares stories and insights on how to build a career you actually love.
 You’ll hear real-life stories, including how Alison Bailey Vercruysse left banking for food entrepreneurship, how Gayle Jennings-O’Byrne left Wall Street to invest in women of color, and how you can start turning the dials toward joy, meaning, and well-being — no matter where you are right now.
 From following your passions, to finding purpose, to prioritizing your quality of life over titles and status, Meghan offers a fresh blueprint for success that leads to genuine flourishing.

 Monday Jun 23, 2025